wlmccrae/shapeshifters/journals/victoria_pratt.md

 # Development Journal - Victoria Pratt

+## Week 1

-## Monday, 3/20/2023
+### Monday, 3/20/2023

 We decided we wanted to design a fitness website called ShapeShifters, that allows its users to find and join fitness events, create their own events, and find other users (called ShapeMates) to work out with.
 At first, we also wanted to generate workout plans for users based on their individual needs, but the scope of the project was getting too big, so we tabled that feature and may implement it as a stretch goal later on.

-## Tuesday, 3/21/2023
+### Tuesday, 3/21/2023

 We worked on our project wireframe, designing how we wanted our pages and modals to look.
 We want to use a map API to show users events near them, and to show points on a map where these events are located.
 We looked around at different map APIs, but could not find one that met our needs that is free to use.
 We may choose to make this a stretch goal.

-## Wednesday, 3/21/2023
+### Wednesday, 3/22/2023

 We finished working on our project wireframe.
 There will be: